jsh1/glint/README.md

   NSArray<MgAnimationNode> *animations

   -- abstract class representing a color source that can be drawn through a matrix and clip.
-Visitor pattern for drawing, etc

 MgTimelineNode : MgDrawableNode